TchernoLeRigolo/tinto-api/README.md

 #Options

 * contextResolver - a function which resolves the context further
-* Other...
+* after - function called after receiving data from the server.
+Useful for example when using Angular to update the scope (scope.$apply)

 ##Context Resolver

-All API functions (available to the client) need to conform to the following structure:
+All API functions (RPC) need to conform to the following structure:

 ```javascript
 function(context, arg1, arg2, arg…, callback)